What Happens During an ASHRAE Level 2 Site Visit

 A day-by-day walkthrough of what actually happens during an ASHRAE Level 2 energy audit site visit for Oregon BPS compliance.

 The most common question we get from Oregon facilities directors before we sign an engagement is some version of “what’s the actual on-site work look like, and what do we need to do to prepare?”
 Building owners want to know whether they’re going to lose three days to a guy with a clipboard and a flashlight, or whether the audit is something that happens mostly in the background.
+Whether the process will disrupt operations or tenants.
 The honest answer: it’s somewhere in the middle, and the better the prep, the smoother the visit.

 The Quick Definition

-An ASHRAE Level 2 energy audit site visit is the on-site engineering portion of an Oregon BPS-compliant audit, typically running one to two days for a single commercial building.
-The auditor measures key building system performance, walks the envelope and mechanical systems with the facilities team, and gathers the data needed for energy modeling and life-cycle cost analysis.
-The visit is one part of a larger four-to-six-week audit process that also includes data review, modeling, and the Form Q compliance report.
+An ASHRAE Level 2 energy audit site visit is the on-site engineering portion of an Oregon BPS-compliant audit, typically running one to three days for a single commercial building depending on size and complexity.
+The auditor measures key building system performance, walks the envelope and mechanical systems with the facilities team, collects Building Automation System (BAS) data, and gathers the data needed for energy modeling and life-cycle cost analysis.
+The visit is one part of a larger four-to-eight-week audit process that also includes data review, energy modeling, analysis, and the Form Q compliance report.

 Before the Visit: The Prep Sequence